Towards Models that Can See and Read: Method

+We propose two auxiliary losses, encouraging the model to utilize the scene-text signal rather than ignoring it - OCR Causal Language Modeling (OCR-LM) and OCR Binary Classification (OCR-BC).

-\textbf{OCR Causal Language Modeling}: To encourage the existing and trained multimodal transformers to utilize the scene-text signal rather than ignoring it, we propose an auxiliary loss - OCR Causal Language Modeling (OCLM).
-We prepend the OCR tokens to the inputs of the V\&L decoder and train the system to predict the next OCR token based on previous ones,
+\paragraph{OCR Causal Language Modeling} To better fuse the scene-text information, we add a causal language modeling supervision over the OCR tokens.
+Specifically, we prepend the shifted OCR tokens (according to the OCR system reading order) to the inputs of the decoder and train the system to predict the next OCR token based on previous ones,

-where $O^i$ is the $i$\textsuperscript{th} OCR token.
-Minimizing such loss enforces the system to account for the ST signal, as desired.
-Moreover, inserting the OCR information into the decoder has another significant advantage, as it enables the model to condition its answers on the OCR.
-Such behavior is desirable as OCR information can provide meaningful information for both ST and non-ST multimodal tasks, as demonstrated in our experiments.
+where $t^i$ is the $i$\textsuperscript{th} OCR token.
+Minimizing such loss enforces the system to account for the scene-text signal, as desired.
+While variants of such a loss were previously used during pretraining~\cite{yang2021tap, biten2022latr}, we are the first to utilize it during finetuning.
+Moreover, inserting the OCR into the decoder at inference has another significant advantage, as it serves as a prefix and enables the model to condition its answers on the OCR.
+Such behavior is desirable since the OCR can provide meaningful information for general and scene-text VL tasks, as we experimentally demonstrate in \cref{sec:vqa_exp}.

-\textbf{OCR Binary Classification}: To obtain more meaningful and task-beneficial OCR encodings, we develop a novel binary classification task of predicting whether each OCR token is a part of the ground-truth answer.
-We build a binary classifier on top of the outputs of the OCR encoder and train it using a weighted version of Binary Cross Entropy loss since this classification task is highly imbalanced, as most of the OCR tokens are not included in the answer.
-We denote this loss as $\mathcal{L}_{OBC}$.
+\paragraph{OCR Binary Classification} To obtain more meaningful and task-beneficial OCR encodings, we propose a binary classification objective of predicting whether each OCR token is a part of the ground-truth answer.
+We build a binary linear classifier on top of the outputs of the OCR encoder and train it using a binary cross-entropy loss.
+More specifically, since most of the OCR tokens are not part of the answer, we employ a weighted version, as such classification task is highly imbalanced.
+We denote this loss as $\mathcal{L}_{\text{OCR-BC}}$.